Weekdays after 5PM

 HobbiesIn my spare time I enjoy studying languages (right now I am learning Japanese) and being active.
 I run, cycle, hike, do yoga, and life weights.
 I also am a huge animal lover and enjoy taking my dogs to the park or just hanging out with them on the couch.

-Organic Chemistry, AP Biology, 9th Grade math, SAT, Study Skills And Organization, Pre-Calculus, 8th Grade math, 7th Grade math, 11th Grade math, 10th Grade math, Trigonometry, Math, Pre-Algebra, Chemistry, Spanish, GRE, Biology, Science, Algebra 1, Algebra 2, General Chemistry, GRE Subject Test in Chemistry, SAT Subject Test in Chemistry, College Algebra
+Organic Chemistry, 9th Grade math, SAT, Study Skills And Organization, Pre-Calculus, 8th Grade math, 7th Grade math, 11th Grade math, 10th Grade math, Trigonometry, College Algebra, Calculus 1, AP Biology, Math, Chemistry, Spanish, GRE, Biology, Science, Algebra 1, Algebra 2, General Chemistry, GRE Subject Test in Chemistry, SAT Subject Test in Chemistry, Pre-Algebra, AP Calculus AB

 Inquire about this tutor